Unit 5 - Practice Quiz

 34 Dolomite is a soil amendment that supplies:

-A. Calcium only
+A. Magnesium only

-D. Potassium and Calcium
+B. Potassium and Calcium

 35 What is the approximate Nitrogen content in Calcium Ammonium Nitrate (CAN)?